-

 What is a seed library and how does it work?

-A seed library is a collection that allows you to enjoy the benefits of growing flowers, fruit, and vegetables.
+A seed library is a collection that allows you to enjoy the benefits of growing flowers, fruit, vegetables, and herbs.
 Seeds are available as supplies last and will be refreshed as donations come in as well as annually.
+The collection now includes native plant seeds!

 You may take seeds from the library home with you for free and plant them.
 When the plant is harvested, you may dry out some of the seeds, put them in an envelope, and return them to the library so someone else can use them.